 The actual STU rail comprises:

-The anchor supports and supporting masts are between 10 - 30 metres high.
+The anchor supports and supporting masts are between 10 - 30 meters high.

 Each STU Transport module is capable of transporting 10 tonnes.

 The modules are powered by 4 independent electric motors, each driving 1 of 4 separate wheels.
-The freight compartment has a volume of 7.5 cubic metres, and is hermetically sealed.
+The freight compartment has a volume of 7.5 cubic meters, and is hermetically sealed.

-Each module has a simple control system that controls the distance (approximately 150 metres apart) and the relative speed to the next module (maximum of +/- 5 kph).
+Each module has a simple control system that controls the distance (approximately 150 meters apart) and the relative speed to the next module (maximum of +/- 5 kph).

 There is sufficient propulsion power so that the module can still operate with 2 of the motors not functioning.
 If the complete module fails, the next module has sufficient power to transport its load and the load of the failed module.

-The modules can be powered by on-boad diesel generators or through an electrical contact system in the track.
+The modules can be powered by on-board diesel generators or through an electrical contact system in the track.

 Each module is equipped with a GPS-based positioning system.